All the Bad Stuff on One Page

 After 30 days have passed from the time you register we can not issue any refunds or credits FOR ANY REASON EVER.

 SO... we strongly recommend that you consider buying trip insurance .
 That way if something happens where you can’t attend the trip you’re covered.
 This insurance is offered by an excellent company that has paid out many times to our cycling friends over the years.
 Every trip we do we get a last-minute plea from a cyclist with a genuine emergency -- trip insurance covers you and gets you a refund.
+After 30 day we can not refund you for ANY reason, EVER.
+That's why we recommend trip insurance.

 Prices for the insurance?
 Depend on the options you pick.
 Feel free to go to the insurance site and play around -- no commitment or credit card required.
 No sales pitches or phone calls.